duyahoang/nxos-genie-monitor/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The tool utilizes the PyATS/Genie from Cisco to take a snapshot of the original operational state of the Nexus device, including common information(interfaces, VLAN, MAC address, ARP, routing table, and OSPF neighbors) and parsing all show commands that the pyATS/Genie library supports.
+The tool utilizes the PyATS/Genie from Cisco to take a snapshot of the original operational state of the Nexus device, including common information (interfaces, VLAN, MAC address, etc.) and parsing all show commands that the pyATS/Genie library supports.
 Then, the tool runs an infinity loop to capture the device's current state and compare it with the original state to find the differences.

 The tool supports two modes.
 The first mode (default) only compares the common information, and the second mode compares all show commands in the current state and original state.